Twitter Facebook

 Books teach respect for self, others and the environment through fun and facts

 “I hope children and adults alike will learn how to become better stewards of our environment, self and others through my books,” Golden said.
 “It is a known fact our environment is in peril, and morbid obesity is on the rise.
-By changing our gardening practices, proper plastic disposal practices, and better eating practices, we can all make a difference.”
+By changing our gardening practices, proper plastic disposal methods, better eating practices, and caring for others we can all make a difference.”

-Through colorful illustrations and black and white coloring pages, Golden’s books teach children to appreciate their role in keeping the environment safe and themselves healthier.
+Through colorful illustrations and black and white coloring pages, Golden’s books teach children to appreciate their role in keeping the environment safe, themselves healthier.
 The books are perfect for children, parents, teachers, and environmentalists.

 Gramma Golden